getsentry/sentry-docs/src/wizard/javascript/vue.md

 - `@sentry/vue` (Sentry's Vue SDK)
 - `@sentry/tracing` (instruments performance data)

-Note: Vue 3 is not yet officially supported ([see issue](https://github.com/getsentry/sentry-javascript/issues/2925)).

 Below are instructions for using your favorite package manager, or alternatively loaded directly from our CDN.

 ### Using yarn or npm